 Sterilization.
 A method that kills or removes all microbes and their spores by using one or more of the following: Heat, irradiation, chemicals, pressure, or filtration.

 - Bacteria multiply rapidly at room temperature.
 An E-coli population can double every hour at room temp.
 Uncooked meat must be kept cold.
 Make grocery shopping your last stop when you're out running errands so groceries do not sit in you car any longer than they have to.

 - Don't push the cart with meat, dairy, or eggs around the store for 30 minutes.
 Make the meat counter the last stop.
 Get the dry goods and veggies first.

 - Pay attention to the dates on packaging.
 "Sell By" date tells the store when to remove products from the shelf.
 "Best If Used By" or "Use By" dates tell you when you should eat or freeze the product.
 These dates are not related to safety, just quality.
-And you can no longer rely on the color of meat if it is prepackaged because some grocers now sell red meat packed in a carbon monoxide atmosphere to prevent browning.
+And you can no longer rely on the color of meat if it is prepackaged because some grocers now sell red meat packed in a carbon monoxide or nitrogen or wrapped in a film impregnated with nitrites to prevent browning.
 Remember, the dates are meaningless once the package has been opened and exposed to air and bacteria.

 - Often the newest stock is placed near the back of displays.
 Nuff said.

 - Don't buy cans that are dented, leaking, or bulging.

 - When you buy new grills, smokers, or cooking utensils, clean them thoroughly before using them in order to remove any oil, grease, or metal shavings from the manufacturing process.